Raion13/E-commerce-Data-Warehouse-Implementation/README.md

 5. Steps:

 a.
 Import/Restore Database Staging
-- Obtain the source database backup file.
-Perform the necessary steps to import or restore the database into the staging environment.
+- Import or restore the database into the staging environment.
 - Importing the database into the staging environment is a crucial initial step for further data processing and transformation.

 b.
 Create DWH_Project Database and Tables